Ivan951236/Ivan951236/README.md

 ## Hi there 👋
 So what brings you to the profile?
 There might be some reasons:
 1. Curiousity
-2. You wanted to look for some projects you might want to use
+2. You wanted to look for some projects you might want to use.
-3. You come from revisto/drum-machine repository for some reason

 ## Projects I work on: